Amy Turk is a harpist, arranger, composer and session artist from the UK.

 For her final recital Amy transcribed and arranged J.S.
 Bach’s Toccata and Fugue in D Minor, BWV565, drawing heavily from the original organ score and consulting with organists at the Academy in order to properly convey the timbral details of the original work, in addition to incorporating authentic German baroque ornamentation.
 She also performed the world premiere of a specially commissioned new work, Dominic Sewell’s La Belle Noiseuse.
 She graduated from the Academy with distinction in 2014.

 While Amy had begun uploading videos of her harp arrangements to YouTube in 2011, it was her 2015 video of the Toccata and Fugue that brought her playing to wider attention.
-Since then she has produced a diverse range of content taking in everything from Tchaikovsky and John Williams to Napalm Death and Anthrax, showcasing her arranging abilities as well as her technical prowess on the harp, and attracting over ten million views to date.
+Since then she has produced a diverse range of content taking in everything from Tchaikovsky and John Williams to Napalm Death and Anthrax, showcasing her arranging abilities as well as her technical prowess on the harp, and attracting over thirteen million views to date.
 Amy draws on not only her extensive classical experience and training but also from her time in the acoustic fingerstyle guitar scene, using experimental percussive and extended techniques to produce a wide variety of sounds and textures.

 In addition to her arranging work, Amy is currently working on a trio of original songs for solo harp, planned for release in 2019.
 If you would like to be involved in Amy’s continuing artistic journey, you can pledge your support on Patreon.